alperengokbak/dataStructure/README.md

-# Linked List with C
+# Data Structure

 Hello, I want to share my codes with you.
-I did some examples about type of linked list and dynamic array.
+I did some examples about data structure lesson.
 I hope it helps you too...

 ## Hint
 If you get error like this "collect2.exe: error: ld returned 1 exit status":

-You should run "main.cpp" with the "stackArray.cpp" file.
+You should run "main.cpp(your main file)" with the "stackArray.cpp(It can be change according to your file name )" file.
 For example:

 ```
 g++ -o main.exe main.cpp stackArray.cpp